WORK-IN-PROGRESS GROUP COACHING

 There will be dedicated tutorial videos and accompanying PDFs (if you don’t like video) covering the following topics: 1) the fundamentals of language, 2) viewpoint, voice, and tense, 3) setting, 4) plot, 5) structure and pacing, and 6) characterisation.
 Each topic will have its own module with individual lectures.

-At the end of the six months, the tutor will provide you with a comprehensive report on your progress.
-You’ll also have the option of a 60 minute Skype/phone call with the tutor to follow up on the report and discuss next steps.
+At the end of the six months, the tutors will provide you with a comprehensive report on your progress.
+You’ll also have the option of a 60 minute Skype/phone call with the lead tutor to follow up on the report and discuss next steps.
 Alternatively, you can communicate over email.

 “As a first-time author, I was excited to join a group coaching programme focused on historical fiction writing and led by an editor specializing in the genre.
 Andrew and the rest of the group couldn’t have been more welcoming and supportive.
 The regular critiques and learning modules gave me the extra tools and knowledge I needed to re-think aspects of my story that were causing me difficulty, and I’m now writing with renewed confidence, motivation, and enjoyment.”